The chilling effect can be produced by vapor-compression or vapor absorption cycle.

 Absorption chillers have lower noise and vibration generation than motor-driven vapor compression chillers.

-Power required for only small pumps.
+Power is required for only small pumps.

 Besides this information, you are suggested to read something more from below engineering books